 A diesel engine is a type of internal combustion engine that uses compression ignition to turn energy in diesel fuel to rotary mechanical energy.
 The diesel engine was named after its inventor, Rudolf_Diesel, who was born in Paris in 1958.
-The first diesel engine was protyped in 1893 and originally designed to run on peanut oil.
+The first diesel engine was prototyped in 1893 and originally designed to run on peanut oil.

-Diesel fuel was so named because it was used to run diesel engines, diesel engines were not named after the fuel, which at the time of the first diesel engine, was an unuseful byproduct of extracting paraffin and kerosene from crude oil.
+Diesel fuel was so named because it was used to run diesel engines, diesel engines were not named after the fuel, which at the time of the first diesel engine, was an useless byproduct of extracting paraffin and kerosene from crude oil.
 In 1894 this waste product was finally named "diesel".

 How does a diesel engine work?

 A diesel engine works by using pistons to compress a mixture of air (containing oxygen) with diesel fuel.
-When this air is compressed at a ratio of about 15:1 the mixture explodes forcing the piston back up and creating the recipricating motion.
+When this air is compressed at a ratio of about 15:1 the mixture explodes forcing the piston back up and creating the reciprocating motion.
 This motion is then converted to rotary motion by the engines crank shaft.